 - Influencers – lack formal authority in the change process but can use informal influence to provide additional legitimacy and support for the change.
 In fact, in his book the Tipping point, Malcolm Gladwell explains that change stands a much higher chance of being adopted if informal opinion makers in the organization support it.
 So, it is crucial that Change Agents can identify advocates, connectors, controllers and experts who can be recruited to help deliver change

 Adaptive leaders recognize the importance of energizing Change Leaders across this network and focus heavily on this.
+And understand how adaptive leadership and Change Management go hand in hand.

 3. Have the vision to develop adaptive change capacity in the organization